-“If you’re sick and need antibiotics, the drugs can kill healthy bacteria, allowing yeast to thrive,” says family physician Matthew Goldman, MD.
+“If you’re sick and need antibiotics, the drugs can kill healthy bacteria, allowing yeast to thrive,” explains family physician Matthew Goldman, MD.

-Because yeast feeds on sugar, people who have diabetes and uncontrolled high blood sugar are more prone to these infections.
+Because yeast feeds on sugar, people who have diabetes and uncontrolled high blood sugar are more prone to these infections, too.

 Yeast can make itself at home anywhere on your body, regardless of your age or sex.
-Here’s a look at where you can get a yeast infection.
+Here’s a closer look at where you can get a yeast infection:

-Thrush is a yeast infection affecting the lining of your mouth, tongue and lips.
-It’s more common in infants.
+Thrush is a yeast infection affecting the lining of the mouth, tongue and lips.
+It’s most common in infants.
 When babies have thrush, they usually develop white patches on their tongues and inner cheeks.
-If you’re nursing an infant, your baby can pass this yeast infection to you, causing a painful nipple yeast infection.

-But adults — especially those who smoke, wear dentures, take antibiotics or steroids, or have weak immune systems — can also get thrush.
-Symptoms of thrush look different in adults than in kids: You’re more likely to have mouth sores that bleed, for example.
+Adults — especially those who smoke, wear dentures, take antibiotics or steroids, or have weak immune systems — can also get yeast infections in their mouths.
+Symptoms of thrush look different in adults than in kids: Adults are more likely to have mouth sores that bleed, for example.

 Oral antifungal medications are the standard treatment for thrush.
 You may need to swish the medication around in your mouth before swallowing it, or apply antifungal drops to your baby’s tongue.